MrZukasa/Learn-Git/README.md

 git merge --abort
 ```

-If we wont to move and in the same time create a branch we can use
+If we want to move and in the same time create a branch we can use
 ```
 git checkout -b [new branch name]
 ```